OmegaAOL/cerulean/README.md

 # What Cerulean can do (so far)

-- Accounts: Logging in (2FA supported), resetting password, changing PDS host, saving credentials with DPAPI encryption, creating accounts
+- Accounts: Logging in (2FA supported), resetting password, saving credentials with DPAPI encryption, creation
+- Tabs: tabbed feed browsing lets you have multiple different feeds in tabs
-- Posts: viewing, creating, liking, reposting/unreposting, quote posts, deleting posts, viewing embeds, viewing hashtags
+- Posts: viewing, creating, liking, reposting/unreposting, quote posts, deleting posts, viewing embeds, viewing hashtags, sharing posts, permalinking to posts, opening posts/threads in browser, collapsing posts
 - Feeds: timeline, discover, custom feed selection, tabbed feed browsing
 - Threads: viewing in Reddit-style UI with custom depth markers
-- Misc: Sharing posts, permalinking to posts, opening posts/threads in browser, collapsing posts
 - Profiles: searching for profiles and viewing profile information, following and unfollowing
-- Notifications: followers, notifs, open chats
+- Notifications: view notifications, including follows, likes and replies
+- Chat: view a list of your current chats
 - PDSes: Cerulean is fully compatible with custom PDSes and can also create an account in the PDS if implemented server-side.
 Both invite-only and public PDSes supported.

 # What needs to be fixed

 - Uploading images to posts
-- Creating account
 - Reporting users and posts, blocking users

 # What needs to be added